phpbench/phpbench/docs/report-generators.rst

 ``expression``
 --------------

-The table generator is the main report generator - it is the generator that allows you to analyze your benchmarking results.
+The expression generator is the main report generator - it is the generator that allows you to analyze your benchmarking results.

 Class: ``PhpBench\Report\Generator\TableGenerator``.